Skip to content

 In the middle of winter, a morning shower feels great... until you get out.
 Then it’s all about drying off and getting into those winter layers as quickly as possible.
 However, in our haste to rug up, we could be neglecting the most important layer: our skin.

 In the colder months, you might notice your skin is drier than normal or, if you have a pre-existing skin condition, you could be flaring up.
 This can make winter skin not just uncomfortable, but potentially painful.
 Just like a lot of areas of our health, there are seasonal considerations.
 For our skin, it’s giving it a little more TLC through winter.
-We spoke to Dr Cedric Ng Liet Hing from hub.health, opens in a new tab about skin health problems that can show up (or get worse) in winter, and how to keep your skin healthy and happy when the cold hits.
+We spoke to Dr Cedric Ng Liet Hing from hub.health about skin health problems that can show up (or get worse) in winter, and how to keep your skin healthy and happy when the cold hits.

 Understanding winter skin challenges

 During winter, there are much lower humidity levels in the air.
-This means your skin doesn’t retain , opens in a new tabas much, opens in a new tab moisture , opens in a new tabas it does in the , opens in a new tabwarmer months, opens in a new tab.
+This means your skin doesn’t retain as much moisture as it does in the warmer months.
 The level of discomfort this causes varies from person to person, and if you have a pre-existing skin condition, it can make the symptoms more severe.
 Some of the most common skin challenges in winter are:

 Dry skin

-Our skin consists of three layers, opens in a new tab: the inner layer is subcutaneous fat (the fat underneath the skin that gives our body plumpness), then the dermis with our blood vessels, nerves and sweat glands, and on top is the epidermis, which is the skin’s protective layer.
+Our skin consists of three layers: the inner layer is subcutaneous fat (the fat underneath the skin that gives our body plumpness), then the dermis with our blood vessels, nerves and sweat glands, and on top is the epidermis, which is the skin’s protective layer.
 As we age and as environmental factors such as sun damage occur, the cells separate from the surface and break away.
 The more this layer is intact, the softer and moisture-absorbent our skin is.
 Winter’s low humidity (and moving often from the outside cold to the inside warmth) is another factor that causes separation, resulting in flaking, itching, cracking and dry skin.

-Dry skin is irritating and uncomfortable but can be managed and easily treated, opens in a new tab.
+Dry skin is irritating and uncomfortable but can be managed and easily treated.
 Using hydrating moisturiser on your skin (particularly after a hot shower, where the heat would contribute to the dryness), stay hydrated, and keep your showers short and warm (not scalding hot).

 Eczema

-Eczema is a skin condition, opens in a new tab that, although can be triggered by environmental factors, is the result of an overactive immune system that affects the skin’s barrier.
+Eczema is a skin condition that, although can be triggered by environmental factors, is the result of an overactive immune system that affects the skin’s barrier.
 The symptoms of eczema include dry, flaky, itchy, inflamed skin that can be mild and localised to one area of your body, or very painful and over large portions of your skin.

 “Eczema flare-ups are more common in winter due to the dry air and low humidity levels,” says Cedric.
 “The lack of moisture in the air can cause the skin to dry out quickly leading to a weakening in the skin’s barrier function.
 Irritants and aeroallergens penetrate the skin leading to inflammation and exacerbation of skin conditions such as eczema.”

 Eczema usually presents as a red, itchy and scaly patch that mainly affects the elbow creases, the back of the neck and knees.
-There is no cure for eczema, however, opens in a new tab,, opens in a new tab it is usually treated, opens in a new tab with prescription steroid creams, antibiotics and some moisturising products.
+There is no cure for eczema, however, it is usually treated with prescription steroid creams, antibiotics and some moisturising products.

 “When treating severe eczema flare-ups, opt for a fatty ointment instead of a cream,” says Cedric.
 “They trap moisture and penetrate deeper into your skin, leading to better and longer-lasting effects.”

 If eczema continues to bother you, worsen, or affect your daily life and mental wellbeing, it's important to seek medical advice.
-As a nib member, you can consult with a medical team based in Australia through our partnership with hub.health, opens in a new tab.
+As a nib member, you can consult with a medical team based in Australia through our partnership with hub.health.
 You can either schedule an online consultation or manage your treatments online and have them delivered straight to your door.

-Get started with an online consultation, opens in a new tab
+Get started with an online consultation

 Hydrating Your Skin During Winter